RareMashiro/MLM/README.md

 # MMO
-This repository contains MMO's data
+This repository contains MMO's data.
 Here you can see my workfiles, if you want